 - Medical expenses, both in the past and those anticipated in the future

-- Lost income, whether in the form of wages, business opportunity, earning capacity
+- Lost income, whether in the form of wages, business opportunity, or earning capacity

 - Property damage